In the last session we learned about Flux-Moduls. Flux-Moduls can do a lot of things. They configure the the “high-level” transformation pipeline.

 With this separate fix-file it will be a bit easier to write many fix-functions and it does not overcrowd the flux-workflow.

 To add more fixes we can again edit the fix file.
-And add these lines in front of the retain function:
+Lets add these lines in front of the retain function:

 Also change the retain